 Once your project is created, it will show up in the overview in the UI, as well as the list of projects in ellf projects list.
 You can also get detailed info for a given project or delete a project.

-If you’re working on the CLI, you can use the ellf config command to configure the default project, task, action or agent so you don’t have to keep repeating the name or ID in the commands.
+If you’re working on the CLI, you can use the ellf config command to configure the default project, task, action, agent or service so you don’t have to keep repeating the name or ID in the commands.
 For example:

 Default project set as 838e401c-f070-44de-b6a7-3db840e9dc7c

 You’ll then be able to leave out the --project argument on other commands and it will be picked up automatically.
-You can do the same to set the current working task, action or agent.
+You can do the same to set the current working task, action, agent or service.

 NLP Project Plan: Fraud Report Classifier